 The Scholastic Art & Writing Awards are the nation’s longest-running and most prestigious recognition program for creative teens in grades 7–12.

-This year, students submitted more than 330,000 works of visual art and writing to the Scholastic Awards; more than 90,000 works were recognized at the regional level and celebrated in local exhibitions and ceremonies.
-The top art and writing at the regional level were moved onto the national stage, where more than 2,700 works earned National Medals.
-National Medalists and their educators will be celebrated at the National Ceremony at Carnegie Hall in New York City.
+This year, students submitted nearly 350,000 works of visual art and writing to the Scholastic Awards; more than 90,000 works were recognized at the regional level and celebrated in local exhibitions and ceremonies.
+The top art and writing at the regional level were moved onto the national stage, where more than 2,800 students earned National Medals.
+National Medalists and their educators were celebrated at the National Ceremony at Carnegie Hall in New York City.

 National Medalist art and writing is displayed during the annual Art.Write.Now.
 National Exhibition in New York City.
 Last year the exhibit was on display at the Sheila C. Johnson Design Center at Parsons School of Design at The New School and at Pratt Institute’s Pratt Manhattan Gallery.
 We also hold ongoing exhibitions at the U.S. Department of Education and the President’s Committee on the Arts and the Humanities through the Art.Write.Now.DC program.
 In addition, selections from the Art.Write.Now.
 National Exhibition are displayed in cities across the U.S. as part of the Art.Write.Now.Tour.

 National Student Poets

 Each year five students who have been recognized through the Scholastic Art & Writing Awards are selected for one year of service as literary ambassadors through the National Student Poets Program.
 By elevating and showcasing their work for a national audience, the program strives to inspire other young people to achieve excellence in their own creative endeavors and promote the essential role of writing and the arts in academic and personal success.